jieyibi/AMDKD/AMDKD+EAS/README.md

 CUDA_VISIBLE_DEVICES=0 python run_search.py -problem CVRP -method eas-lay -model_path ../AMDKD-POMO/CVRP/POMO/pretrained/checkpoint-cvrp-100.pt -instances_path ../data/vrp/vrp_uniform100_10000.pkl -max_iter 100 -batch_size 100  -param_lr 0.0041 -param_lambda 0.013
 ```

-Note:
+##### Note

 Set the argument `-batch_size` to change the batch size in the case of different GPUs with different memory constraint.
 We ran our code on the RTX 3090 GPU cards.
-Set the argument `CUDA_VISIBLE_DEVICES=` to use specific GPUs as you want.
+Set the argument `CUDA_VISIBLE_DEVICES` to use specific GPUs as you want.

-If you test on the instances in TSPLIB or CVRPLIB, add the flag `-round_distances` to normalize the initial input coordinates and `-p_runs 10` to set the number of parallel runs per instance as 10 (as suggested in the source code of EAS).
+If you want to test the pretrained AMDKD-POMO model on the instances in TSPLIB or CVRPLIB, add the flag `-round_distances` to normalize the initial input coordinates and `-p_runs 10` to set the number of parallel runs per instance as 10 (as suggested in the source code of EAS).
 If your GPU memory is limited, reduce `-p_runs` to a smaller value.

 More details about the parameters, please refer to the source code of [EAS](https://github.com/ahottung/EAS).
 In this repo, we directly use the parameters of the original EAS, except for the `-max_iter` (_T_) that we limit to 100.